How to model the brainstorming process

 Well, not always.

-You see, writing is a subject that must be taught in order for most children to learn and improve.
+The truth is, writing is a subject that must be taught in order for most children to learn and improve.
 A schoolteacher stands at the chalkboard, demonstrates writing methods, and explains new concepts.
 As homeschoolers, we may not actually stand in front of the “class” to teach a lesson, but our kids still need us to model for them at each point along the way—including the brainstorming process.

 When you teach a child to make his bed or do his own laundry, first you show him, and then you do it together, before you expect him to complete the task on his own.